Christophe-Ch/Igor/README.md

 ## Add Igor to your guild :sparkles:

-Just click [this link](https://discordapp.com/oauth2/authorize?client_id=484450144679362590&scope=bot) and you'll be prompted to chose your server!
+Just click [this link](https://discordapp.com/oauth2/authorize?client_id=484450144679362590&scope=bot) and you'll be prompted to choose your server!

 ## Ranks :tophat: